electrolux-oss/aws-cost-exporter/README.md

 ## Example of Dashboard on Grafana

 ![dashboard-example](doc/images/aws-cost-overview-dashboard-example.png)
-*This is just an example with fake data that shows the idea of visualizing AWS cost metrics exported by this tool.*
+_This is just an example with fake data that shows the idea of visualizing AWS cost metrics exported by this tool.
+You can find a simplified version of this dashboard in json [here](doc/aws-cost-overview-dashboard-example.json)._

 ## Sample Output